stappersg/vBook/src/filtering/rules.md

 As you can see in the above example, a rule MUST return a "status".
 Once the rule is executed and a status returned, vSMTP uses it to change the transaction state.

-> Rule engine status and effects are listed in the API, in the [status module](api/Status.md).
+> Rule engine status and effects are listed in the API, in the [rule state reference](../ref/vSL/api/fn::global::rule_state.md).

 ### Action